pdpino/muse-player/README.md

 ### Marks (in server)
-When running the server marks can be saved in time:
+When running the server, marks can be saved in time:
 * Type any string in the terminal and hit enter.
-Example: 'started reading', 'finished reading'.
+Example: 'started reading', 'finished reading', etc.
 * Some special commands (needs `--control` option present):
   + `-c` (config) or `-v` (version): sends a command to retrieve configuration information from the muse device.